-3. Module: Output Compare in PWM Mode
+2. Module: Output Compare in PWM Mode

 If the desired duty cycle is '0' (OCxRS = 0), the module will generate a high level glitch of 1 Tcy.
-The second problem is that on the next cycle after the glitch, the OC pin does not go high, or in other words, it misses the next compare for any value written on OCxRS.
+Additionally, on the next cycle after the glitch, the OC pin does not go high, or, in other words, it misses the next compare for any value written on OCxRS.